rutrum/health-analysis/README.md

 ## Data Pipeline

-The raw data will be stored in a location on my machine outside of this repository.
-The location of these raw data sources will be listed in the `data_sources` table in the `config.toml` file.
-Each type of data will be pulled into a directory defined as `cleaned` after going through a transformation to simplify the data format and filter unnecessary data.
-Then the data will be pulled into a directory defined as `prepared` which will contain the final form the data, after all cleaning and joining of different datasets.
-Any intermediate output will also sit inside the `cleaned` directory.
-Scripts that pull raw data into the `cleaned` directory will be stored in directory defined as `clean`.
-Likewise for `prepared` the scripts will sit in `prepare`.
+Raw data will be stored external to this repository.

+1) Each data source is individually pulled into `cleaned` after being cleaned _individually_.
+2) Additional data generated from `cleaned` data is placed into `extended`.
+3) All relevant data in `cleaned` and `extended` is finally joined into `prepared`.

+In `prepared` is all the data needed for modeling and visualization.

 ## Data Visualization